-To the disappointment of the many who googled “How much does it cost to build a web application?”, there is no quickly returned answer that will be an accurate estimate of your project’s own intricacies and the reality of its developmental journey.
+To the disappointment of those who googled “How to estimate website development costs effectively?”, there is no quickly returned answer that will be an accurate estimate of your project’s own intricacies and the reality of its developmental journey.

-The stock answer of there being too many factors to consider in such a broad question is not an attempt to dodge the question, rather a nod to the importance for all parties of producing an accurate web development cost estimate.
+The stock answer of there being too many factors to consider in such a broad question is not an attempt to dodge the question, rather a nod to the importance for all parties of producing website development costs.
 This can only be done by defining clearly what the site’s functionality and purpose are going to be.

-This blog will break-down how a web development cost estimate is calculated and try to provide some approximate numbers for the wide range of websites that are being built today.
+This blog will break-down how website development costs are calculated and try to provide some approximate numbers for the wide range of websites that are being built today.
 The fear of an overrun on costs is always a real and present danger in web development.

-Having some knowledge of what an estimate is based on, can allow crucial decisions to be made by a well-informed client on what should be prioritized and what is an unjustified drain on resources.
+Having some knowledge of what makes up website development costs, can allow crucial decisions to be made by a well-informed client on what should be prioritized and what is an unjustified drain on resources.
 It is up to the client to choose which user experience they want with their finished product and what features matter most in its delivery.

-Three key questions that help determine your cost
+Three KEY questions that help you determine your budget

 An extensive search for a web development company that is a good fit for your project is a must, again knowing what you want is key to a smooth and efficient development process.
 Do your research and come prepared with the right questions to make sure your partner is fit for purpose.